gridbugs/gridbugs.org/_posts/2018-02-15-pathfinding-on-a-grid.md

 ![](/images/pathfinding-on-a-grid/a.png)

-A benefit of using a dijkstra map, rather than searching for a path for each NPC, is that the dijkstra map only needs to be generated each time the player moves.
+A benefit of using a dijkstra map, rather than searching for a path for each NPC, is that the dijkstra map only needs to be recomputed each time the player moves.
 To determine which way an NPC should move, we need only consider the neighbours of that NPC's cell in the dijkstra map, choosing the one with the lowest score.
 This scales well as the number of NPCs increases, as there is only a small